Fire Alarm Systems

 Requirements for Fire Alarm Systems

 Common sense tells us that smoke and fire detection is essential for protecting premises and occupants from the devastating effects of fire.
-The Fire Safety Order 2006 makes it mandatory for all except the very simplest of structures to be equipped with appropriate fire-fighting equipment and fire alarms and detectors.
+The Fire Regulatory Reform (Fire Safety) Order 2005 makes it mandatory for all except the very simplest of structures to be equipped with appropriate fire-fighting equipment and fire alarms and detectors.
 Also, these systems must be serviced regularly.

 There is a legal requirement that any company installing and maintaining a fire alarm system must prove its competency.
 Such companies must follow the standards set out in the government guide BS5839.
 These guidelines deal with the design and installation, as well as commissioning and maintenance of fire alarm systems.